-Telephone interviews have always been a big part of the recruitment process for those looking to make an international move, however we have seen an increase in the number of our clients in the UK requesting an initial telephone interview with prospective employees.
-In a competitive market they see them as an opportunity to speed up the recruitment process.
+Telephone interviews have always been a big part of the recruitment process for those looking to make an international move, however, we have seen an increase in the number of our clients in the UK requesting an initial telephone interview with prospective employees.
+In a competitive market, they see them as an opportunity to speed up the recruitment process.
 It is often quicker and easier to arrange a telephone call than it is to align diaries to meet face to face.

-As well as fast tracking the recruitment process it also allows the employer the opportunity to assess an individual’s viability for their opportunity before committing to a face to face interview.
+As well as fast-tracking the recruitment process it also allows the employer the opportunity to assess an individual’s viability for their opportunity before committing to a face to face interview.
 They are an easy way for companies to cut down the number of applicants.

 The questions are usually more general than in a face to face interview and will be a chance for you to really sell yourself.
 The key is to treat a telephone interview just like any other interview.
 Below are some suggestions to help you make the most of the opportunity.

 It also means you can have notes prepared to give you a quick reference point.
 Write down a list of your skills and the answers to any potential questions you might be asked.
-However, be careful not to sound like you are reading or shuffling papers round.
+However, be careful not to sound like you are reading or shuffling papers around.

 Practice your telephone manner